-The Safety Systems conversion requires installation of the optional engine fire extinguisher system.
-Information regarding this system is contained in the basic Airplane Flight Manual or Pilot Operating Handbook.
+The CenTex Aerospace or Beechcraft engine fire extinguisher system may be installed.
+Both systems function and operate in the same manner.
+Information regarding the engine fire extinguisher system is contained in the basic Airplane Flight Manual or Pilot Operating Handbook.